WEIGHT LOSS OVERVIEW

 - Need for further surgery

 Important medical complications after surgery can include blood clots in the legs or lungs, heart attack, pneumonia, and urinary tract infection.
-(See "Complications of bariatric surgery" and "Overview of medical management of patients after bariatric surgery".)
+(See "Late complications of bariatric surgical operations" and "Overview of medical management of patients after bariatric surgery".)

 Complications may happen in any setting, and, if they do, they may be best managed at centers experienced in weight loss surgery.
 In general, centers with experience in weight loss surgery have: